Federal Prosecutors Eyeing Charges Against Former Obama White House Counsel Greg Craig

 More than $4.6 million was paid to Greg Craig’s Skadden, Arps, Slate, Meagher & Flom LLP for its work, according to prosecutors.

-In addition to referral involving Craig, Mueller’s team referred inquiries to New York prosecutors involving possible violations of Foreign Agent Registration Act by Democratic lobbyist Tony Podesta, brother of political consultant who served as White House Chief of Staff to President Bill Clinton, John Podesta.
+In addition to the referral involving Craig, Mueller’s team referred inquiries to New York prosecutors involving possible violations of Foreign Agent Registration Act by Democratic lobbyist Tony Podesta, brother of John Podesta, a political consultant who served as White House Chief of Staff to President Bill Clinton.

 According to Bloomberg, Manafort used one of his offshore accounts to funnel $4 million to Craig’s law firm.